sanskarhere/sanskarhere/README.md

 ---

 ## 🌟 Beyond the Keyboard
-When I’m not decoding data, you’ll find me designing coding-themed wallpapers or exploring ethical hacking.
+When I’m not decoding data, you’ll find me exploring ethical hacking.

 ---